-- Future Home Assistance is a non-profit charity group that gifts up to 6% of closing costs for FHA homes.
+- Future Home Assistance is a non-profit charity group that will pay up to 6% of closing costs for FHA homes.

 - Grant America (Genesis Program) is a non-profit operated by the Penobscot Indian Tribal Nation and offers up to $34,000 in assistance.

 - Housing Action Resource Trust is non-profit offering help to homebuyers seeking FHA-qualified first mortgages (no home equity loans).

 - Newsong offers a one-time gift to any buyer who qualifies for an FHA loan to buy a residential or commercial property.

 - Partners in Charity is a non-profit offering assistance to homebuyers who qualify for FHA loans.

 - Responsible Home Ownership offers down payment assistance for FHA loans to low-income individuals with a steady income and good credit.

 - Quickdown provides down payment assistance to FHA-approved homebuyers.

 ADDI Program through U.S. Housing and Urban Development (HUD)